 Second only to creating a stellar product or service, marketing is a crucial part of home business success.
-Without it, people can't learn about your business to buy from you.
+Without marketing, people can't learn about your business to buy from you.
 Without customers or clients, you don't have a business.

 A marketing plan is a business document outlining your marketing strategy and tactics.
 It's often focused on a specific period of time (i.e. over the next 12 months) and covers a variety of marketing-related details, such as costs, goals, and action steps.

 But like your business plan, a marketing plan is not a static document.
 It needs to change and evolve as your business grows, and as new and changing marketing trends develop.
+Especially in today's changing world, you need to keep up-to-date on the best ways to reach and engage your market.

 Purpose of a Marketing Plan